nicktu12/linq-lesson/README.md

   * Reverse the order of a sequence
 * Skip()
   * Will skip element in collection
+* Where()
+  * Returns a filtered sequence based on conditional expression in the method delegate
 ### Create
 * Range()
   * Create numbers in a range